robindrost/docs-1/docs/android-sdk.md

 The LiveryPlayerView can be configured with either remote or local configurations.
 When local configurations are set they will override the corresponding remote configurations.

+The remote configuration is automatically applied when calling createPlayer without parameters.
+This remote configuration can be set in the Livery Portal.

 ```java
    LiveryPlayerView playerView = ...